It's not the strongest of the species that survives, nor the most intelligent, but the one most responsive to change. ~ Charles Darwin

-What I think that I want and what I really want sometimes is very different.
+What I think that I want and what I really want sometimes are very different.
+So, your customers may think about one thing and want a totally different thing.

-What you think that I want, is different with what I really want.
+What you think that I want is different from what I really want.
+The same is with your customers.

 This happens if you don’t know the core of my needs.

-If I went in the coffee shop to drink a cup of coffee, I didn’t go there because of coffee, although in some cases the coffee quality can be a reason.
-However, I can go to drink a coffee everywhere around me.
+If I went to a coffee shop to drink a cup of coffee, I didn’t go there because of the coffee, although in some cases, the coffee quality can be a reason.
+However, I can go to drink coffee everywhere around me.
 I can go to drink a coffee with my friends.
-I can drink a coffee in my home or in my office.
-But, the real reason because I go in the coffee shop is to escape the daily routine and see with peoples with which I want to see and make a conversation.
+I can drink coffee at my home or in my office.
+But, the real reason why I go to the coffee shop is to escape the daily routine and see persons with which I want to see and make a conversation.

-If we take a clothe as another example, we cannot say that we need the cloth because it is inappropriate to go naked.
-Probably, it is one and most basically reason.
-However, we didn’t use that reason today, and we don’t buy clothes because of that reason.
-We want and need clothes that will look great on our body.
+If we take clothing as another example, we cannot say that we need cloth because it is inappropriate to go naked.
+Probably, it is one and most basic reason.
+However, we don’t use that reason today, and we don’t buy clothes because of that reason.
+We want and need clothes that will look great on our bodies.
 Sometimes we want something fashioned.
 Sometimes we buy some type of clothes because it will show our personality in a greater way.

-As you can see from this two examples, there are much more customers needs than only one.
+As you can see from these two examples, there are much more customers’ needs than only one.

-Stop, for the moment, and start thinking about all of your products.
-What are the needs that they satisfy for your customers?
+Stop for the moment, and start thinking about all of your products.
+What are the customer’s needs that you will need to satisfy your customers?

-• Make a list about their public wants.
+• Make a list of their public wants.

-• Try to be at their mind.
-What you will want then?
+• Try to be in their mind.
+What will you want when you dress in their shoes?

 • Continue with your thinking about what they want.